cnerg/ETI.data_manual/MINOS.md

 Data is stored and managed by Lawrence Berkeley Laboratory (LBL).
-To begin the process, start by emailing [Dr. Jared Johnson](johnsonja@ornl.gov) who is the ETI Point of Contact for MINOS.
+To begin the process, start by emailing [Dr. Jared Johnson](johnsonja@ornl.gov) who is the MINOS venture lead.
 Please state that your affiliation (including your participation in ETI), your interest in collaboration with MINOS, and your intended use for the data.
 Upon approval, you will be asked to acknowledge and accept the MINOS Data Use Agreement.
 You will then be forwarded